For autumn syrup

 Manley's original recipe (known as "Manley strength") was one ounce of thymol crystals dissolved in five fluid ounces of surgical spirit to make the stock solution.
 Then half a fluid ounce of this mixture was added to 1 Cwt (112lbs) of sugar, which he dissolved in 7 imperial gallons (8.75 US Gal.) of water for direct use as winter feed.
 These obsolete units convert directly into 28.5gm thymol crystals to 142 ml surgical spirit which is a ridiculous way of expressing it.
 However 30gm thymol dissolved in 150 ml of surgical spirit will give a solution of the same strength and the figures are both more manageable and more easily remembered.

 The stock solution is added to syrup at the rate of one teaspoon to a three gallon (imperial) quantity of syrup.
 This converts to 5ml of stock solution in 13.5litres, which is not a brilliant way of describing it, but the final strength is not critical.
 I have several plastic 'jerry' cans that hold 15 litres and I use 1, 2, 3 or 4 teaspoons of concentrate according to the strength that I require."
-D.A.C.

 A simple way of making the stock solution is to dissolve 30g of thymol crystals in 150ml of isopropyl alcohol.
 I find this is best done in a wide necked airtight container, such as a honey jar.
 This makes it easy to remove a teaspoon of solution without spilling.
 For the ordinary amateur beekeeper this amount goes a long way and will keep for a long time.
 It might be helpful to know that 150ml of isopropyl alcohol weighs 118g.

 "Manley strength" will prevent unsealed syrup fermenting in the combs during the winter.
 Fermented stores can cause bad dysentery, usually resulting in bees defecating within the hive, which will spread nosema if it is present to any great degree.
 It will also prevent syrup in containers and feeders fermenting and going mouldy, so you can keep it in a container for some time.
 It also makes cleaning feeders much easier.
-There is much information available on the web about thymolised syrup, much from amateur beekeepers, but few mention the syrup strength that Manley used, which was the old ratio of 2lb sugar to 1pint of water, or modern equivalent of 4 kg sugar to 2.5 litres of water.
+There is much information available on the internet about thymolised syrup, much from amateur beekeepers, but few mention the syrup strength that Manley used, which was the old ratio of 2lb sugar to 1pint of water, or modern equivalent of 4 kg sugar to 2.5 litres of water.

 Thymolised syrup at 3-4 times Manley strength has long been suggested as an effective treatment against nosema (Nosema apis), but of course this is often dismissed as "anecdotal evidence".
 There are two papers widely available that show results of experiments supporting the use of thymol against nosema.
 These are accessible as PDFs from the buttons on the top left.
 The R.N.
 Rice report by courtesy of the Australian Rural Industries Research & Development Corporation (RIRDC), the Yücel and Doğaroğlu study by courtesy of Pakistan Journal of Biological Sciences.